bespinian/blog/content/posts/observability-in-the-cloud.md

 ## Closing the Observability Gap in Distributed Cloud Systems

 Unfortunately, this gap cannot be closed by the simple addition of a new tool or library.
-Instead, there are two primary challenges that should be tackled by site reliability engineers who aim to improve the observability in their systems.
+Instead, there are two primary challenges that should be tackled by site reliability engineers who aim to improve the observability of their systems.

 First, each individual service should be instrumented to keep track of its context.
 Furthermore, each service should emit arbitrarily wide events containing the relevant context when a request/task processing finishes (successfully or with an exception).
 To do this, whenever a workload is processed (e.g. a request enters a system), an event context object should be initialized and prepopulated with all relevant data.